mguenther/mguenther/README.md

 I am an independent freelance software architect (iSAQB certified), developer and trainer with main focus on Java-/Scala-/Kotlin-based enterprise solutions, systems integrations and modern architectural styles.
 For the past years, I have been working with clients from a variety of industries: telecommunications, logistics, public sector, media, automotive and finance.

 - 🔭 I’m currently working on workshops for Apache Kafka and its ecosystem, my open-source testing library Kafka for JUnit, AI-enabled Enterprise Search
-- 🌱 I’m currently reading *Strategic Monoliths and Microservices* by Vaughn Vernon and Tomasz Jaskula
+- 🌱 I’m currently reading
+  - *Reactive Systems in Java* by Clement Escoffier and Ken Finnigan
+  - *Algorithms and Data Structures for Massive Datasetse* by Dzejla Medjedovic and Emin Tahirovic
 - 👯 I’m always looking for discussions on the topics I'm interested in: Distributed Systems, Messaging Solutions, Systems Integration, Software Architecture, Enterprise Search
 - 😄 Pronouns: he/him